 Sharon Hospital obtained a connection to the Medical Arts Center across the street, also using ChimeNet and Fibertech fiber.
-Mr. Neto reports that this connection is satisfactory.
+Neto report that this connection is satisfactory.
 Sharon Hospital also connects to other medical facilities in Kent and New Milford.
-The Kent connection is through Charter and operates at 30 Mbps, which Mr. Neto reports is satisfactory.
+The Kent connection is through Charter and operates at 30 Mbps, which Neto reports is satisfactory.
 The New Milford connection is through Comcast or Charter and operates at 65 Mbps, also satisfactory.